u6734495-Samyak/Comp4560/README.md

 ## Getting Started

-u6734495_Comp4560.ipynb - contains the code in ipynb format and all the outputsfrom our code are shown in the file
+u6734495_Comp4560.ipynb - contains the code in ipynb format and all the outputs from our code are shown in the file

 u6734495_Comp4560.py -  contains the code file in a .py format

 The database for the project which was created from sctrach is present in Excel as well CSV format.
-(Contains data from MATWEB, CES material slection, research papers and journal articles)
+(Contains data from MATWEB, CES material selection, research papers and journal articles)

-matweb.py contains the code for scratching the data from MATWEB.
+matweb.py contains the code for scraping the data from MATWEB.

 ### Prerequisites